Rob Lowe: Early life

 Robert Lowe was born in Charlottesville, Virginia, to Barbara (née Hepler), a teacher, and Charles 'Chuck' Davis Lowe, a trial lawyer.
+While still a baby, he lost complete hearing in his right ear as a result of undiagnosed mumps.
 His parents divorced when Lowe and his younger brother Chad were young.
-Lowe was baptized into the Episcopal church.
+Lowe was baptized in the Episcopal Church.
 He is of German, English, Irish, Scottish and Welsh ancestry.
-On the show Who Do You Think You Are?, Lowe found out that one of his ancestors, Christopher East, was a Hessian soldier.
-His ancestor was fighting under the command of Colonel Johann Gottlieb Rall and was captured at the American victory at Trenton, New Jersey, on the morning of December 26, 1776.
-As an American POW, his ancestor was given a choice, and took the option to stay in the United States.
+On the show Who Do You Think You Are?, Lowe found out that one of his ancestors, Christopher East, served as a Hessian soldier during the U.S. War of Independence.
+His ancestor served under the command of Colonel Johann Gottlieb Rall and was captured at the American victory at Trenton, New Jersey, on the morning of December 26, 1776.
+As a POW, his ancestor was given a choice, and took the option to stay in the United States.
+He has two half brothers from the second marriages of his parents, the producer Micah Dyer (maternal) and Justin Lowe (paternal).

 Lowe grew up in Dayton, Ohio, in a "traditional American setting".
 He attended Oakwood Junior High School before moving to the Point Dume area of Malibu, California, with his mother and brother.
 In California, he attended Santa Monica High School, where he met Charlie Sheen.
 In his autobiography Stories I Only Tell My Friends, he wrote regarding Sheen, "We were both nerds [...] he wanted to be a baseball player."
+On a March 25, 2019, episode of the ‘WTF!?
+With Marc Maron’ podcast, Lowe boasted that he was once capable of bench pressing 135 pounds as a senior member of Santa Monica High School's baseball team, which has become a reoccurring punchline on his ‘Literally’ podcast.

 Career

-1970s
+1976–1998: Early roles and leading man stardom

 Lowe got his first professional acting role in 1976 when he was 12 and still living in Dayton.
 He played an errand boy in a production of Sherlock Holmes at the Wright State University summer theater.
 He landed the part by calling every local theater and asking each if there was a part for a child in a play.
 Lowe was paid $150 for the role.
 In 1979, Lowe landed the part of Tony Flanagan in the short-lived television comedy A New Kind of Family.
+One of Lowe's earliest roles came in the 1983 television film Thursday's Child, for which he received his first Golden Globe Award nomination for Best Supporting Actor in a Series, Miniseries, or Television Film.
+He also appeared in the music video for The Go-Go's song, "Turn to You".